UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 - There are 2 A100 NVIDIA GPU node with MIG A100 cards leading to 3 MIG slices with 40GB of GPU RAM, 3 MIG slices with 20GB of GPU RAM and 6 MIG slices with 10GB of GPU RAM.
 - There are 3 A16 NVIDIA GPU nodes (epyc4) with 12 A16 GPUs each (36 in total).
 The A16 GPU are good for vizualisation and accelerated desktops.
 - There are 3 AMD Mi210 GPU nodes (2 epyc3 and 1 epyc4) with 2 Mi201 cards each (6 in total).
 Each Mi210 card has 64GB GPU RA.M.
 - There are 2 AMD Mi300x GPU nodes (epyc4) with 8 Mi300x cards.
 Each Mi300x card has 192GB GPU RAM
+- There are 3 AMD Mi355x GPU nodes (pecy5) with 8 Mi355x cards.
+Each Mi355x card has 288GB GPU RAM.
 - For a full table of all available compute nodes and their features like GPU, Memory and CPUs see [here](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/Bunya-User-Guide.md#available-partitions-and-nodes)

 - Users have a location in `/home` and `/scratch/user`.
 There are quotas on these locations for total GB _and_ total number of files.
 Refer to [Bunya UserData Guide](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/Bunya-UserData-Guide.md)
 - Users can run the command `rquota` to check on quotas and usage.
-- Users can request a shared scratch space for their group if more space is required.
+- Users can request more space and files in `/scratch/user`.
 Email rcc-support@uq.edu.au for the application form.
+- Group leaders can request a shared scratch space for their group.
+Email rcc-support@uq.edu.au for the application form.
 - Software and software environments should be installed in `/home` or `/scratch`.
-Software should not be installed on RDM (`/QRISdata`)
+Software must not be installed on RDM (`/QRISdata`)
 - Jobs should be run from `/scratch`.
 It is not advisable to use `/home` as the space to run (submit jobs) from.
 Jobs are not permitted to be submitted from RDM (`/QRISdata`).

 - RDMs are located in `/QRISdata`.
 These are automounted and there is no need to request a RDM to be mounted on Bunya.